 Antibiotics are medicines that help your body fight bacterial infections.
 Dentists prescribe them when bacteria cause an infection that could spread beyond the mouth or lead to more serious problems.

 Dentists in the UK are trained and authorised to prescribe antibiotics safely.
 They follow national guidelines to ensure the medicine is used only when it is truly needed.
+Learn more about safe antibiotic use from this NHS guide on antibiotics and why responsible use matters.

 A dental abscess is a pocket of pus caused by bacteria.
 It can make your face swell and cause severe pain.
 If the infection is spreading or causing general illness, antibiotics are given alongside treatment to drain the abscess.

 In advanced gum disease, bacteria can travel deep under the gumline, leading to painful swelling or abscesses.
 In these cases, antibiotics help control the infection while your dentist cleans and treats the affected area.
-If you’re worried about painful swelling or deep infection under the gumline, our gum treatments explain the procedures we use to control infection and save teeth.
+If you’re worried about painful swelling or deep infection under the gumline, our gum treatments in London explain the procedures we use to control infection and save teeth.

 Sometimes antibiotics are prescribed after complex dental surgery, such as wisdom tooth extraction, to prevent infection while the area heals.
+If you're recovering from procedures, you may also find helpful tips in our guide on how to relieve pain after getting dental implants.

 People with weakened immune systems or certain heart conditions may need antibiotics before or after treatment to reduce the risk of infection.